jarichardson/molasses/docs/README.md

 | MIN\_PULSE\_VOLUME              | Do Not Use | Optional | Required |
 | MAX\_PULSE\_VOLUME              | Do Not Use | Optional | Required |

-### How the Initialize Module uses Parameters
+### <a name="initializemodule"></a> How the Initialize Module uses Parameters
+IF the SIMULATIONS variable is set to 1 or omitted from the configuration file:
+ * Determined Parameters (NEW\_VENT, VENT\_*, RESIDUAL\_THICKNESS) are required.

-IF NEW\_VENT is selected at least once, the Vent Probability Map will not be used
+IF the SIMULATIONS variable is set to greater than 1 and NEW\_VENT is selected at least once:
+ * The Vent Probability Map will not be used
+ * Vent(s) Location variables VENT\_EASTING, VENT\_NORTHING are required
+ * Probabilistic parameters will be preferred over Determined parameters (i.e., if probabilistic parameters are set, determined parameters will be reset)

-IF the SIMULATIONS are set to 1, the RESIDUAL\_THICKNESS and VENT\_TOTAL\_VOLUME variables will be used
+IF the SIMULATIONS variable is set to greater than 1 and NEW\_VENT is omitted in the configuration file:

-IF the SIMULATIONS are set to >1, Probabilistic variables for residual thickness and total volume will be preferred over deterministic variables, but deterministic values may still be used if probabilistic values are not provided

-IF NEW\_VENT is never called, the Vent Probability Map will be used as well as probabilistic variables
+ * A Vent Probability Map is required
+ * Minimum/Maximum Flow parameters are required
+ * Determined flow parameters will not be used